dujohnson/generic-session/README.md

 * Getting session ID via `this.sessionId`.
 * Setting `this.session = null;` will destroy this session.
 * Altering `this.session.cookie` changes the cookie options of this user.
 Also you can use the cookie options in session the store.
 Use for example `cookie.maxAge` as the session store's ttl.
-* Calling `this.regenerateSession` will destroy any existing session and generate a new, empty one in its place.
+* Calling `this.regenerate` will destroy any existing session and generate a new, empty one in its place.
 The new session will have a different ID.
 * Calling `this.saveSession` will save an existing session (this method was added for [koa-redirect-loop](https://github.com/niftylettuce/koa-redirect-loop))
 * Setting `this.sessionSave = true` will force saving the session regardless of any other options or conditions.
 * Setting `this.sessionSave = false` will prevent saving the session regardless of any other options or conditions.